rduenasf/birding/docs/birds/eurcoo.md

 scientific_name: "Fulica atra"
 order: "Gruiformes"
 family: "Rallidae (Rails, Gallinules, and Coots)"
 description: "Fulica atra is a species of bird in the Rallidae (Rails, Gallinules, and Coots) family.
-It has been observed 3 times."
+It has been observed 3 times.
+It has been photographed."
 species_group: "Rails, Gallinules, and Allies"
 species_code: "eurcoo"

 sidebar_position: 185
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Gruiformes
   - Rallidae (Rails, Gallinules, and Coots)
   - Rails, Gallinules, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---